 The room is kept at a comfortable temperature range for all of our classes (we do not practice “hot yoga.”)

-Gentle Yoga – Gentle Yoga is an accessible approach to Hatha Yoga, designed to comfortably increase flexibility, mobility, balance, and strength.
+Gentle Yoga – Gentle Yoga is an accommodating approach to Hatha Yoga, designed to comfortably increase flexibility, mobility, balance, and strength.
 Props are used to modify poses to accommodate individual needs, so that students can learn correct alignment and practice with a sense of balanced effort.
 Your posture will improve, and you will learn how to breathe more fully, release stress, and develop your concentration.
-Gentle Yoga is appropriate for students looking to ease into yoga, older beginners, those recovering from an illness or injury, or who simply prefer a lighter, slower-paced class.
+Gentle Yoga is appropriate for beginners, students looking to ease back into yoga, those recovering from an illness or injury, or who simply prefer a lighter, slower-paced class.

 Yoga Basics – This class is an introduction to active yoga practice, with an emphasis upon learning alignment and form, while gaining familiarity with classic yoga poses.
 A typical class includes dynamic warm ups, gentle stretches, Hatha yoga poses, restorative poses, and breath work.
-Yoga Basics is designed to be accessible and interesting for multiple levels, whether you are new to yoga, would like to refine your understanding of fundamental yoga skills, or favor a gentler challenge.
-Props are used not only to make poses safer and more comfortable, but to allow students to experience what healthy alignment feels like in their individual bodies.
+Yoga Basics is designed to be do-able and interesting for multiple levels, whether you are new to yoga, would like to refine your understanding of fundamental yoga skills, or favor a gentler challenge.
+Props (like blocks and yoga straps) are used not only to make poses safer and more comfortable, but to allow students to experience what healthy alignment feels like in their individual bodies.

 Classic Flow – In these classes, the emphasis is upon flowing mindfully from pose to pose, while moving with the breath.
 Sun Salutations will be part of the practice, but the flow will vary from class to class.
 This class is similar to the popular Hatha Flow or Vinyasa Flow style, which has its roots in Ashtanga Yoga.
 Considered an All-Levels class, Classic Flow is more challenging than Gentle Yoga and faster-paced than Stretch & Strengthen or Yoga Basics, but appropriate for fit beginners and continuing students.